lanl/spatter/README.md

 Current options for Application name, Problem name, and Pattern name are listed below:
 - Application name: flag, xrage
 - Problem name: static\_2d, asteroid
-- Pattern name: 001 (for flag only), 001.fp (for flag only), 001.nonfp (for flag only), or spatter (for xrage only)
+- Pattern name: 001 (for flag only), 001.fp (for flag only), 001.nonfp (for flag only), or spatter (for xrage only), spatter{1-9} (for xrage only)

 #### Examples

 Weak-Scaling experiment with core-binding turned on and plotting enabled.
 Boundary limiting will be disabled by default.
-Results will be found in `spatter.weakscaling/CTS1/flag/static_2d/001` and Figures will be found in 'figures/CTS1/flag/static_2d/001`.
+Results will be found in `spatter.weakscaling/ATS3/flag/static_2d/001` and Figures will be found in 'figures/ATS3/flag/static_2d/001`.

 ```
-bash scripts/scaling.sh -a flag -p static_2d -f 001 -n CTS1 -c -w
+bash scripts/scaling.sh -a flag -p static_2d -f 001 -n ATS3 -c -w
 ```

 Throughput experiment with plotting enabled.
 Boundary limiting using the values in boundarylist and pattern truncating using the values in sizelist will be enabled by default.
 Results will be found in `spatter.strongscaling/A100/flag/static_2d/001` and Figures will be found in `figures/CTS1/flag/static_2d/001`.